Aromatherapy: Choice and purchase

-Aromatherapy products, and essential oils, in particular, may be regulated differently depending on their intended use.
-A product that is marketed with a therapeutic use in the US is regulated by the US Food & Drug Administration (FDA); a product with a cosmetic use is not (unless information shows that "it is unsafe when consumers use it according to directions on the label, or in the customary or expected way, or if it is not labeled properly".)
+Aromatherapy products, and essential oils in particular, may be regulated differently depending on their intended use.
+Products that are marketed with a therapeutic use in the US are regulated by the US Food and Drug Administration (FDA); products with a cosmetic use must meet safety requirements, regardless of their source.
 The US Federal Trade Commission (FTC) regulates any aromatherapy advertising claims.

 There are no standards for determining the quality of essential oils in the United States; while the term "therapeutic grade" is in use, it does not have a regulatory meaning.

 Analysis using gas chromatography and mass spectrometry has been used to identify bioactive compounds in essential oils.
 These techniques are able to measure the levels of components to a few parts per billion.
-This does not make it possible to determine whether each component is natural or whether a poor oil has been "improved" by the addition of synthetic aromachemicals but the latter is often signalled by the minor impurities present.
-For example, linalool made in plants will be accompanied by a small amount of hydro-linalool whilst synthetic linalool has traces of dihydro-linalool.
+This does not make it possible to determine whether each component is natural or whether a poor oil has been "improved" by the addition of synthetic aromachemicals, but the latter is often signalled by the minor impurities present.

 Effectiveness

-There is no good medical evidence that aromatherapy can prevent or cure any disease.
-However, for cancer patients, aromatherapy tests showed mixed results in lowering anxiety and depression symptoms.
-In 2015, the Australian Government's Department of Health published the results of a review of alternative therapies that sought to determine if any were suitable for being covered by health insurance; aromatherapy was one of 17 therapies evaluated for which no clear evidence of effectiveness was found.
+There is no clinical evidence that aromatherapy can prevent or cure any disease, although it may be useful for managing symptoms.

 Evidence for the efficacy of aromatherapy in treating medical conditions is poor, with a particular lack of studies employing rigorous methodology.
+In 2015, the Australian Government's Department of Health published the results of a review of alternative therapies that sought to determine if any were suitable for being covered by health insurance; no clear evidence for the effectiveness of aromatherapy was found.

-A number of systematic reviews have studied the clinical effectiveness of aromatherapy in respect to pain management in labor, the treatment of post-operative nausea and vomiting, managing challenging behaviors in people suffering from dementia and symptom relief in cancer.
-However, some studies have come to the conclusion that while it does improve the patient's mood, there is no conclusive evidence on how it works with pain management.
-Studies have been inconclusive because no straightforward evidence exists.
-All of these reviews report a lack of evidence on the effectiveness of aromatherapy.
+Several systematic reviews have studied the clinical effectiveness of aromatherapy in respect to pain management in labor, the treatment of post-operative nausea and vomiting, managing challenging behaviors in people suffering from dementia, and symptom relief in cancer to mixed results.

+According to the US National Cancer Institute, no studies of aromatherapy in cancer treatment have been published in a peer-reviewed scientific journal.
+Results are mixed for other studies.
+Some showed improved sleep, anxiety, mood, nausea, and pain, while others showed no change in symptoms.